Capinota: Industry and Trade

 Four kilometers from the city, in the community Irpa-Irpa is where Coboce Mill a cement production industry is located.
 This is the only major industrial activity in Capinota.
 Recently, Coboce concluded its expansion with a brand new mill.
 The Coboce company brought economic importance in trade and transportation to the province.
 The transportation of Coboce products is dominated by the local citizens.
-Moreover, the company is committed to support the sustainable development of the adjacent cities (Irpa Irpa and Capinota mainly) contributing with the infrastructure.

 Agriculture

 Because of the absence of frost, conditions for agriculture are favourable all year round.
 Crops which are mainly cultivated are potatoes, carrots, beets, onions, corn and alfalfa.
 There are also horticultural activities, such as vineyards and fruit trees, like peaches and apples.

-The average field size is only 0.35 ha, ranging from 600 to 6000 m².
+The average field size is only 0.35 ha, ranging from 600 to 6000 m2.
 Land is owned privately as well as rented on a sharecropping basis.
 The land is prepared and ploughed manually and with oxen, tractors are rarely used.